Viewing tasks and task graphs in Snowsight¶

 Sign in to Snowsight.

-Select Go to Task Page to view additional details about the task.
+Select Task Graph to view the details of the task graph.

 Retry failed tasks¶

-Take the following steps to retry failed and canceled tasks.
+Take the following steps to manually retry failed and canceled tasks.
+The following steps work only when the Viewing task graphs preview feature is enabled.

-On the specific task graph run details page, select Retry to manually retry all failed task graph runs.
+On the task graph run details page, open a failed or canceled task graph.

 The retry starts only failed and canceled tasks in a graph and does not rerun tasks that have already succeeded.